 Creating Your Birth Vision

-Your Birth Vision can include a soothing music play-list, dim lights or candlelight, (if you are birthing in a hospital, you may bring in LED candles) a birth ball, and water therapy such as a birthing tub, or access to shower.
+Your Birth Vision can include a soothing music play-list, dim lights or candlelight, (if you are birthing in a hospital, you may bring in LED candles) a birth ball, and water therapy such as a birthing tub or access to shower.

-In your Birth Vision you can also include your preferences for a natural birth, and your desire to have a drug-free childbirth.
-Your Birth Vision should be passed onto your care provider so they are in the loop as to what your birth preferences are.
+Your Birth Vision can also include your preferences for a natural birth and your desire to have a drug-free childbirth.
+Your Birth Vision should be passed along to your care provider so they are in the loop as to what your birth preferences are.

-Believe In Your Heart That You Can Birth Naturally
+Believing in Your Heart That You Can Birth Naturally

 Pain associated with labor is sensational.
 That means that once you’re educated on comfort measures to use during each contraction, then the “pain” becomes a sensation; each contraction becomes a wave that you learn how to surf as they come.
 Once you learn how to ride each wave, then you are in control, and oddly enough the sensations may even become pleasurable.